aakilfernandes/aakilfernandes.github.io/_drafts/the-new-world-of-currency-competition.md

 You may not realize it, but the far-fetched future I’ve just described is already here.
 The first non-state central bank in history already exists, and it is part of the Bitcoin protocol.
 It doesn’t control the supply of money based on inflation targets, but rather preset the entire inflation rate in its source code.
 It also provides a public API for near-instant and direct transfers of wealth.

-Is bitcoin’s autonomous inflation algorithm the optimal algorithm for creating money?
-If the answer is yes, its only a matter of time before bitcoin dominates all other currencies.
+Is Bitcoin’s autonomous inflation algorithm the optimal algorithm for creating money?
+If the answer is yes, its only a matter of time before Bitcoin dominates all other currencies.

 If the answer is no, there’s good news.
-Using the technology behind bitcoin (usually referred to as the blockchain), it is possible to create a cryptocurrency with an arbitrary money supply.
+Using the technology behind Bitcoin (usually referred to as the blockchain), it is possible to create a cryptocurrency with an arbitrary money supply.
 Here are some possible central banks that can be coded today:

 1. A central bank that never inflates the supply
 2. A central bank that inflates at 2% a year